-In March 2008, the FASB affirmed the consensus of FASB Staff Position APB 14-a, "Accounting for Convertible Debt Instruments That May Be Settled in Cash upon Conversion (Including Partial Cash Settlement)" ("FSP APB 14-a"), which applies to all convertible debt instruments that may be settled either wholly or partially in cash upon conversion.
-FSP APB 14-a requires issuers to separately account for the liability and equity components of convertible debt instruments in a manner reflective of the issuer's nonconvertible debt borrowing rate.
+In May 2008, the FASB issued FASB Staff Position APB 14-1, "Accounting for Convertible Debt Instruments That May Be Settled in Cash upon Conversion (Including Partial Cash Settlement)" ("FSP APB 14-1"), which applies to all convertible debt instruments that may be settled either wholly or partially in cash upon conversion.
+FSP APB 14-1 requires issuers to separately account for the liability and equity components of convertible debt instruments in a manner reflective of the issuer's nonconvertible debt borrowing rate.
 Previous guidance required these types of convertible debt instruments to be accounted for entirely as debt.
-FSP APB 14-a will be effective in the first quarter of 2009, and we are currently evaluating the impact that this guidance may have on our consolidated financial statements.
+FSP APB 14-1 will be effective in the first quarter of 2009, and we are currently evaluating the impact that this guidance will have on our consolidated financial statements.